 Instruct and inspire connoisseurs about the collectibility of art in fibrous materials through a series of innovative and unique member programs such as:

 - Bus trips to private homes of collectors of fiber and other fine art.

 - Curator-guided tours of museum shows of fiber art.

 - Triennial tours to the most important international survey of the state of contemporary fiber art.
-To be presented in Poland, May 2013 and 2016.
+To be presented in Poland, May 2016.